 Most of the Spring Hill existing Zone R5 area does not have connection to reticulated sewer or water.
 However, sewer & water connections are available in the adjacent Spring Hill Village (corner Spring Hill Rd/Strachan Rd) that could service development if there is agreement with Orange City Council & payment of fees.
 Due to the cost of extension & complication of cross-LGA development this is less likely.
 Connection to reticulated sewer would be preferable in the drinking water catchment but there is no current evidence of issues with on-site systems on lots >2ha.
 Reticulated water would reduce reliance on bores in the groundwater sensitive area but usually this would occur along with reticulated sewer connection.
 Low voltage electricity & telecommunications are present along most public roads.

+NBN currently provides fixed wireless technology to service this area.
 11.2.6.
 Open Space, Recreation & Community Uses